marcdlc-cs/marcdlc-cs.github.io/_pages/projects/ad/gpodesktopbg.md

 ### 📄 Task 4: Configure the GPO

 To set the specific policies in the Desktop Background GPO, I right-click it and select Edit.
 This brings up the Group Policy Management Editor.
-I navigate to User Configuration > Policies > Administrative Templates > Desktop > Desktop > Desktop Wallpaper.
+I navigate to User Configuration > Policies > Administrative Templates > Desktop > Desktop Wallpaper.
 I right-click Desktop Wallpaper and select Edit.

 ![](/assets/images/activedirectory/gpo_desktopbg/step6.png)